 We have not marketed, distributed or sold any products.
 The success of our business depends upon our ability to develop and commercialize our lead product candidate, arhalofenate, which has completed eight Phase 1 and seven Phase 2 clinical trials, including three Phase 2 studies in gout and our second product candidate, MBX-8025, which has completed five Phase 1 and one Phase 2 clinical trials.
 We are conducting a Phase 2b clinical trial for arhalofenate in preventing flares and reducing serum uric acid in gout patients prior to initiation of a Phase 3 program.
+We are also conducting a Phase 2 study in gout patients of arhalofenate in combination with febuxostat to examine the effects on serum uric acid and the potential for its interaction with febuxostat.
 There is no guarantee that our clinical trials will be completed or, if completed, will be successful.
-For example, the 800 mg dose of arhalofenate to be used in our Phase 2b gout trial is higher than doses of arhalofenate previously administered in our gout and T2DM programs, and may demonstrate an unacceptable safety and tolerability profile or lack of efficacy.
+For example, the 800 mg dose of arhalofenate used in our Phase 2b gout trial and our Phase 2 arhalofenate and febuxostate drug interaction study is higher than doses of arhalofenate previously administered in our gout and T2DM programs, and may demonstrate an unacceptable safety and tolerability profile or lack of efficacy.
 We also plan to initiate one or more proof-of-concept studies for MBX-8025 in the first half of 2015.
 The success of arhalofenate and MBX-8025 will depend on several factors, including the following:

-- successful enrollment and completion of clinical trials; - · receipt of marketing approvals from the FDA and regulatory authorities outside the U.S. for our product candidate; - establishing commercial manufacturing capabilities by making arrangements with third-party manufacturers;

-- launching commercial sales of the product, whether alone or in collaboration with others; - acceptance of the product by patients, the medical community and third-party payors; - effectively competing with other therapies; - a continued acceptable safety profile of the product following approval; and - obtaining, maintaining, enforcing and defending intellectual property rights and claims.
+- · successful enrollment and completion of clinical trials; - recognition by the FDA and other regulatory authorities outside of the U.S. of orphan disease designation; - receipt of marketing approvals from the FDA and regulatory authorities outside the U.S. for our product candidate; - · establishing commercial manufacturing capabilities by making arrangements with third-party manufacturers; - launching commercial sales of the product, whether alone or in collaboration with others; - acceptance of the product by patients, the medical community and third-party payors; - effectively competing with other therapies; - · a continued acceptable safety profile of the product following approval; and - obtaining, maintaining, enforcing and defending intellectual property rights and claims.